danBrownGithub/parkPathing/README.md

 Have fun!

-Open the zip file for the data
+Open the zip file and run main.cpp